Russell and Myra Strand are a

 To learn more about Russell W. Strand:

-Myra Strand is Co-Founder/ Managing Partner of Strand² Squared LLC.
-Along with her husband and partner, Russell Strand, she provides consultation, training and assistance to agencies and service providers.
+Myra Strand, MA, is a managing partner, along with her husband, of Strand² Squared LLC where she provides consultation, forensic experiential trauma interviewing, training and assistance to agencies and service providers.
 Together, they provide education and training to 1000s of professionals both nationally and internationally annually.

 In her previous position as CEO at Victim Witness Services (VWS) for Coconino County, Myra’s focus was to drive the sustainable growth of VWS in three areas: Vicarious Trauma Mitigation, Evidence Informed Practices, and the Expansion of Geographic Reach.
 She had a central focus of applying trauma informed response and care.